-Money-saving mobile data plans are steadily growing more popular, but there’s a big trade-off: limited data usage.
-Even so-called unlimited data plans often have hidden caps and limits, beyond which your data speeds get throttled.
+Mobile data plans are steadily growing more popular, but there’s a big trade-off: limited data usage.
+Even so-called unlimited data plans often have hidden caps, restrictions, and speed throttling.

 Duet is a beautifully simple and elegant game.
 It’s one of those games you can play with only one hand if necessary.

 Basically, you control a blue ball and a red ball, but they’re synchronized—so by moving one, you also move the other.
 Your goal is to dodge obstacles and keep both balls alive.
 One collision is all it takes to go splat.

 If you’ve ever played the Pandemic flash game, then you’ll love Plague Inc. The concept is the same: your goal is to spread the plague, infect the world, and bring humanity to an end.

 It sounds like it would be easy, but this is a strategy game at its core—not so difficult that you’ll want to give up, but it definitely offers enough of a challenge to keep you playing.